Imprints of LGI violation in Mesons: Theoretical framework

 \subsection{LGI Formalism:}

-The sole motive to propose LGI is to understand how macroscopic realism accounts for quantum systems and how the idea of certainties and superposition of the classical world can govern the principles in the microscopic domain.
-The assumptions on which the entire paradigm of LGI rests are macroscopic realism and noninvasive measurability \cite{Assumptions}.
+The sole motive for proposing LGI is to understand how macroscopic realism accounts for quantum systems and how the idea of certainties and superposition of the classical world can govern the principles in the microscopic domain.
+The assumptions on which the entire paradigm of LGI rests are macroscopic realism and noninvasive measurability \cite{Emary_2014,PhysRevA.91.062103,Conference}.
 According to Leggett and Garg, macroscopic realism is the worldview in which attributes of macroscopic systems exist independent of external measurement and observation.
 And noninvasive measurability says that a result of observation is not influenced anyway by the mere act of measurement unlike what Copenhagen interpretation demands.
-Classical physics works definitively very well relying on these assumptions, while quantum mechanics goes downright inconsistent.
+Classical physics works very well relying on these assumptions, while quantum mechanics is downright inconsistent.